Q: What is the AWS Storage Gateway service?

 A: Yes.
 The hardware appliance uses software-based ZFS RAID and provides protection against storage drive failure.
 The base appliance offering 5 TB usable storage tolerates failure of 1 SSD and the 12 TB usable storage configuration tolerates failure of 2 SSDs.

 Q: What performance can I expect?

-The AWS Storage Gateway sits between your applications and Amazon storage services.
+A: The AWS Storage Gateway sits between your applications and Amazon storage services.
 The performance you experience depends on what host platform (hardware appliance, virtual machine, Amazon EC2 instance) you are using to run Storage Gateway software and a number of other factors.
 These include the network bandwidth between your iSCSI initiator or NFS client and gateway, the speed and configuration of your underlying local disks, the configuration of your VM, the amount of local storage allocated to your gateway, and the bandwidth between your gateway and Amazon storage.

 Our technical documentation provides guidance on how to optimize your AWS Storage Gateway environment for best performance.

 Q: What are the minimum hardware and software requirements for the AWS Storage Gateway?

 A: For running AWS Storage Gateway on a virtual machine or an Amazon EC2 instance, see the requirements section in the AWS Storage Gateway User Guide.
 AWS Storage Gateway is also available as a Hardware Appliance with pre-validated specifications.

 Q: Can I use the AWS Storage Gateway with AWS Direct Connect?